sensingtheforest/sensingtheforest.github.io/src/posts/2024-05-31-fifth-fieldtrip-to-alice-holt-forest.md

 We plan to release the web server and Pure Data code once it is ready.
 For now, it is available for Pete and the summer school participants.
 While we are preparing the art event on the 20th of June, we will continue testing and tuning the hardware and software.

 The data logger will be showcased by Mike during the exhibition on the 20th of June and later will be set more permanently in the weather station at the Straits Inclosure.
-Pete's installation will demonstrate an artistic application of using weather data and Luigi is planning to explore data-music mappings for his musical practice.
+Pete's installation will demonstrate an artistic application of using weather data from the logger and Luigi is planning to explore data-music mappings for his musical practice.

-As per the data logger, a second step (of low priority now) will be to think about also about capturing photos, which could be tuned with a frequency similar to the audio recordings of the streamers.
+As per the data logger, a second step (of low priority now) will be to think also about capturing photos, which could be tuned with a frequency similar to the audio recordings of the streamers.

 The mini-hackathon was successful because we could work in a team, learn from each other, and progress to the "almost-there" moment.
 Luigi and I could also ask Mike about the Forest Research's experience on powering off-grid systems, which we are currently dealing with the streamers and Pete's installation.

 Thanks, Mike and Alice Holt Forest Research for hosting us and making the mini-hackathon possible!
-Also thanks to Danielle for coordinating our collection of *Streamer I* at the Alice Holt Visitor Centre.
+Thanks to Danielle for coordinating our collection of *Streamer I* at the Alice Holt Visitor Centre.
+Also thanks to Gerard for his technical advice on Pure Data.